 You can also upload the medication you are currently taking into the application, customizing your treatment plan accordingly.
 Thus, you will be able to review your treatment at any moment and even discuss potential adjustments with your treating physician.
 What matters is that thanks to this application, you will be less stressed and find it easier to deal with the chronic obstructive pulmonary disease.

-Health Journal – a way to keep track of your condition & progress
+COPD Health Journal – A way to keep track of your progress

 The health journal of CareClinic is one of the most exciting features, helping you manage your condition in an effective manner.
 You can record symptoms in the journal, as well as medication, potential side-effects and response to certain treatments or therapies.